toutane/caml-notes/README.md

-# caml-functions
+# caml-notes
-Collection of functions written in CamL
+Collection of functions and programs written in CamL